aayush-makkad/JDF-Service/README.md

 Will be working for mysql only, at least as of now . :(

+mysql connector is required on build path for library as is a dependency of it.
 I do not own any rights for mysql connector,  though it is available for free at : https://dev.mysql.com/downloads/connector/j/5.1.html